 On March 9, 2018, the Financing Corporation entered into a loan agreement with Truist Bank to refund the Series 2010 CAMLS Note, which was originally issued to finance the acquisition, construction, and equipping of the CAMLS facility.
 The loan is evidenced by the Series 2018 CAMLS Note which was issued at a tax-exempt, fixed interest rate.
 The Series 2018 CAMLS Note is callable at the option of the Financing Corporation on any scheduled payment date at: 101% of principal outstanding if prepaid during the first five years of the loan; 100.5% if prepaid between the 5th and 10th years of the loan; and 100% if prepaid after the 10th anniversary of the loan.
 On August 31, 2020, the Financing Corporation refinanced the Series 2018 CAMLS Notes reducing the net interest rates from 3.51% to 2.25% as evidenced by the Amended and Restated Promissory Note.
 The Amended and Restated Series 2018 CAMLS Note was issued in the amount of \$13,857,941.
 The proceeds were used to prepay the outstanding principal of the Series 2018 CAMLS Note in the same amount.
 The refunding resulted in a difference between the reacquisition price and the net carrying amount in the amount of \$138,579.
 This amount represents the 1% prepayment premium required to prepay the debt during the first five years of the loan agreement.
-This difference, reported in the accompanying financial statements as a deferred outflow, is being charged to operations through the year 2031 using the straight line method.
-At June 30, 2022, the unamortized balance of the deferred outflow was \$98,816.
+This difference, reported in the accompanying financial statements as a deferred outflow, is being charged to operations through the year 2031 using the effective interest method.
+At June 30, 2023 and 2022, the unamortized balance of the deferred outflow was \$79,510 and \$98,816, respectively.
 The Financing Corporation completed these current refundings to reduce its total debt service payments over the next 11 years by approximately \$0.9 million and to obtain an economic gain (the difference between the present values of the old and new debt service payments) of approximately \$0.8 million.

 The Series 2018 CAMLS Note is a direct borrowing from the bank.
+The Note is secured by a lien on pledged revenues.
 The Note is not secured by any assets pledged as collateral.
 The Note contains provisions that in an event of default the bank may accelerate payment for all principal and interest due under the Note.